-Despite the extensive evidence, all detailed in the scientific review published in ‘Nutrients’, supporting the use of vitamin C in relation to COVID, details about its benefits are still being classified as ‘false information’.
+Despite the extensive evidence, all detailed in the scientific review published in ‘Nutrients’, supporting the use of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… in relation to COVID, details about its benefits are still being classified as ‘false information’.
 It is not yet recommended by governments and rarely prescribed by doctors.

 ‘This is a tragedy’, says campaign director and nutrition expert Patrick Holford.
 ‘Vitamin C can reduce the number of people getting severely infected and dramatically reduce the risk of death in those critically ill in hospitals.